- Employee engagement involves more than just knowing whether people like their jobs or not.

-In a paper by Golden (2011), several organisations were monitored where their employees were asked to work longer hours with less resources over several months.
+In a paper by Golden (2011), several organizations were monitored where their employees were asked to work longer hours with fewer resources over several months.
 Results found that while additional working hours may reflect a worker’s work ethic or commitment to the job and with the hope of attaining higher current or future earnings, at some point, longer working hours inevitably began to create risks and time conflicts that interfere not only with the quality of non-work life, but also on-the-job performance, with some employees eventually leaving.

-In another study, Bond & Galinsky (2006) discussed entry level employees and productivity.
-In their paper they observed frequent gaps or mismatches between a worker’s capabilities and the tasks assigned to them.
+In another study, Bond & Galinsky (2006) discussed entry-level employees and productivity.
+In their paper, they observed frequent gaps or mismatches between a worker’s capabilities and the tasks assigned to them.
 They found that these gaps lead not only to loss of productivity but unhappy employees.
 Originally meant as an effort to lower costs, these mismatches of resources would end up costing companies more in the long run.

 In these scenarios, it’s clear that companies who stop focusing on their people can suffer decreased productivity.
 There needs to be a balance between your people and the changes being made in the business.